jagregory/abrash-zen-of-asm/src/chapter-07.md

 As we saw in Chapter 6, all memory accesses default to accessing memory relative to one of the four segment registers.
 Instructions come from CS, stack accesses and memory accesses that use BP as a pointer occur within SS, string instruction accesses via DI are in ES, and everything else is normally in DS.
 In some — but by no means all — cases, segments other than the default segments can be accessed by way of segment override prefixes, special bytes that can precede — prefix — instructions in order to cause those instructions to use any one of the four segment registers.

 Let's start by listing the types of memory accesses segment override prefixes *can't* affect.
 Instructions are always fetched from CS; there's no way to alter that.
 The stack pointer is always used as a pointer into SS, no matter what.
 ES is always the segment to which string instruction accesses via DI go, regardless of segment override prefixes.
 Basically, it's accesses to explicitly named memory operands and string instruction accesses via SI that are affected by segment override prefixes.
-(The segment accessed by the unusual `xlat` instruction, which we'll encounter later in this chapter, can also be overridden.)
+(The segment accessed by the unusual `xlat`{.nasm} instruction, which we'll encounter later in this chapter, can also be overridden.)

-The default segment for a memory operand is overridden by placing the prefix `CS:`, `DS:`, `ES:`, or `SS:` on that memory operand.
+The default segment for a memory operand is overridden by placing the prefix `CS:`{.nasm}, `DS:`{.nasm}, `ES:`{.nasm}, or `SS:`{.nasm} on that memory operand.
 For example:

 ```nasm
 sub   bx,bx